Variational Analysis in the Wasserstein Space: Extremal principle and intersection rule

-Informally, \cref{thm:extremal_principle} shows that if a probability measure $\varFixed$ is a locally extremal point of $\Omega_1$ and $\Omega_2$ there are a (generalized) normal to $\Omega_1$ and a (generalized) normal to $\Omega_2$ which oppose each other.
-The proof of~\cref{thm:extremal_principle} relies on the following technical lemma:
+Informally, \cref{theorem:th_extremal_principle} shows that if a probability measure $\varFixed$ is a locally extremal point of $\Omega_1$ and $\Omega_2$ then at probability measures arbitrarily close to $\varFixed$ there are unit tangent vectors, arbitrarily close to the strong regular normal cones of $\Omega_1$ and of $\Omega_2$, which oppose each other.
+The proof of~\cref{theorem:th_extremal_principle} relies on the following technical lemma: